klattphysio/klattphysio.github.io/index.md

 ---
 layout: default
 title: Winnipeg Physiotherapist
 description: Stephen Klatt is a Winnipeg Physiotherapist who is currently registered as an inactive Physiotherapist in Manitoba.
 He is currently on parental leave.
-Once he returns to practice as a physiotherapist, this website will be updated promplty, so stay tuned!

 ---
 # Winnipeg Physiotherapist